TrustSource/ts-deepscan/README.md

 ## What it does?
 DeepScan takes the URL of a git repository as input, clones the content and scans all files contained (see below) for license indicators and copyright comments.
 All *findings* will be returned in a hirarchical structure (including references) and the cloned repo will be deleted afterwards.

 We provided also a hosted version with a nice UI, that you can find [here](https://deepscan.trustsource.io "Link to DeepScan Service").
 The hosted version is available for free through the Web-UI.
 It is also part of the subscription based [TrustSource](https://app.trustsource.io)-Service.
 This version allows in addition the cloning and scanning of private repositories.
-It has been setup to support many and large repositories.
+It has been set up to support many and large repositories.
 If you are interested in using it from within your CI/CD pipeline, we offer API-subscriptions.

 To learn more about TrustSource - the only process focussed Open Source Compliance tool, which supports all aspects of the open source compliance tool chain - visit our website at https://www.trustsource.io.